bungle/web.php/README.markdown

 ## Routing

 `web.php` has support for routing HTTP GET, POST, PUT, and DELETE request.
+Routes are case-insensitive, and the trailing `/` is omitted.

 ### GET Routes